-For questions relating to this, please contact our Technical Managers, Francesca Recanati (Francesca.Recanati@cdsb.net) and Laura Clavey (Laura.Clavey@cdsb.net) who are leading CDSB's work on the development on the Biodiversity Application Guidance.
+For any questions relating to this, please contact our Technical Manager, Laura Clavey (Laura.
+Clavey@cdsb.net) who is leading CDSB's work on the development on the Land Use and Biodiversity Application Guidance.

 With the contribution of the LIFE Programme of the European Union Hosted by CDP Europe www.cdsb.net